Research

 Provenance research

-Since the beginning, the Museum der Kulturen Basel (MKB) has placed great emphasis on provenance research, that is, research into the origin of objects.
+Provenance research, i.e. research into the origin of objects, has always been carried out at the MKB..
 It is one of the principal tasks of an anthropological museum.

-In recent years, provenance research has drawn large attention across the world.
-Politics has recognized the need for action and established cultural guidelines.
-MKB wishes to grant this task more time and attention but requires additional resources for the purpose.
+In recent years, ethnological provenance research has drawn large attention across the world.
+Politics has recognized the need for action and established cultural guidelines and allocated resources for this purpose.
+The MKB will therefore be able to devote more time to this urgent research.

 Making research accessible

-With colleagues from the Okinawa Prefectural University of Arts, Stephanie Lovász, curator for South, Central, and East Asia, is presently conducting research on MKB’s Japanese textile collection, which numbers over 4,000 items.
+In addition, scientific exchange at local, national and international level is important with regard to research on collections.
+With colleagues from the Okinawa Prefectural University of Arts, Stephanie Lovász, curator for South, Central and East Asia, is presently conducting research on MKB's Japanese textile collection, for example.
+This comprises over 4000 items.
 To date, the scholars have been able to allocate around 200 objects to the Ryūkyū region, which roughly corresponds to today's Okinawa Prefecture.
-The project is supported by the Hedi Keller-Fonds of the Freiwillige Museumsverein Basel (FMB).
+The project is supported by the Hedi Keller Fund.